matu6968/snac2/SECURITY.md

-For security issues, please email grunfink@comam.es.
+If you find any security issue, please email grunfink@comam.es